 A special invitation was extended to celebrated South African sports broadcaster Mark Gleeson to share his experience as a member of the AIPS Jury at the Accra congress.
 He will join other distinguished sports personalities and leaders including Africa Power Of Sports, the Governor of Nigeria’s River State Barrister Nyesom Wike continents sports press gathering in Accra.

-It was also agreed that the current situation in Cameroun remains unacceptable to the African assembly thus a new assembly is recommended the gathering to bring the all parties together to decide the leadership that will forge ahead with AIPS.
+It was also agreed that the current situation in Cameroun remains unacceptable to the African assembly thus a new assembly is recommended by the gathering to bring the all parties together to decide the leadership that will forge ahead with AIPS.

 The meeting also recommended witnesses to an incident in Dakar earlier involving an AIPS executive committee member from Algeria, Bessol Nazim Nazim and the CAF President Ahmad Ahmad to bring forward any evidence to support a possible protest letter.

-Drawing from an earlier position of the AIPS Executive Committee position the Meeting advised members in leadership positions at all levels within the Association and its affiliates to desist from identifying and participating in sports media bodies that are not recognised AIPS and whose operations are clearly in conflict with the ethics and regulations guiding membership in AIPS.
+Drawing from an earlier position of the AIPS Executive Committee position the Meeting advised members in leadership positions at all levels within the Association and its affiliates to desist from identifying and participating in sports media bodies that are not recognised by AIPS and whose operations are clearly in conflict with the ethics and regulations guiding membership in AIPS.

 All those whose conduct runs against their continued stay in AIPS will not be tolerated.